Lombiq/Hastlayer-Core/Hast.Remote.Worker.Daemon/Readme.md

 ## Installation on the server

-1. If the service is already running then stop it first.
+First build the project in Release mode.
+Then according to your case:

+### If this is the first installation
-2. Build the project in Release mode and copy the service exe and its dependencies (basically the whole Release bin folder) onto the server in a desired location (e.g. *C:\HastlayerRemoteWorkerDaemon*).
-If you just update the Worker then you may copy the last modified files only.
+1. Copy the service exe and its dependencies (basically the whole Release bin folder) onto the server in a desired location (e.g. *C:\HastlayerRemoteWorkerDaemon*).
-3. Configure the service in the *Hast.Remote.Worker.Daemon.exe.config* file (for documentation on these take a look at the `ConfigurationKeys` class).
-If you're updating the service then make sure not to overwrite the config file to keep the settings or re-add them.
+2. Configure the service in the *Hast.Remote.Worker.Daemon.exe.config* file (for documentation on these take a look at the `ConfigurationKeys` class).
-4. If you're updating the service but there was no Hastlayer version number change since the last deployment despite transformation logic changing (i.e. you do a rolling update) then also make sure to remove any cache files Hastlayer may have created.
-These are under *[Daemon installation directory]\Hastlayer\App_Data\Hastlayer*.
-5. If you're installing the service the first time then run the exe as administrator.
+3. Run the service exe as administrator.
 This will install the service (running it again uninstalls it).
 Verify that the installation was successful by checking Services.
-6. (Re-)start the service.
+4. Start the service.
 The service is set to automatic start, i.e. it will start with Windows but after installation however it should be manually started from Services.
+5. Check the logs for any issues.

+### If you're updating the service
+To minimize downtime and have the ability to roll back to the previously installed version of the service do the following:

+1. Copy the service exe and its dependencies (basically the whole Release bin folder) onto the server in a desired temporary location (e.g. *C:\HastlayerRemoteWorkerDaemonTemp*).
+2. Configure the service in the *Hast.Remote.Worker.Daemon.exe.config* file (for documentation on these take a look at the `ConfigurationKeys` class).
+You can copy the configuration file of the running service over too, if the configuration format hasn't changed.
+3. Stop the running service.
+4. Rename the folder of the running service (eg. *HastlayerRemoteWorkerDaemonOld*), then name the temporary folder of the new instance to its original name (eg. *HastlayerRemoteWorkerDaemon*).
+5. Restart the service.
+6. Check the logs for any issues.
+7. If everything is alright, remove the old service instance's folder.

 ## Logging